 Many are concerned about Miles Morales’ length and getting your money’s worth out of the game.
 Miles Morales can be completed in under 10 hours, so over a few days or a weekend.
 While many are disappointed with the short length, we believe it hits a perfect sweet spot – it’s just long enough for you to crave more and run through the storyline again for the platinum trophy without it feeling like a chore.

-The game develops Miles’ character beautiful, as well as his friends and family.
+The game develops Miles’ character beautifully, as well as his friends and family.
 What’s more, Insomniac Games have managed to make Harlem a character of its own; it’s colourful, unique from the rest of Manhattan, and is home to a great community of characters which Miles interacts with throughout the game.
 As we mentioned above, the game also continues some of the plot points set up in Marvel’s Spider-Man which will undoubtedly be used in the mainline sequel.

 So is Spider-Man: Miles Morales worth it?
 We believe so.
 The game is a great addition to the PlayStation Spider-Man universe and comes with plenty of new abilities and gameplay to make the title feel unique, fresh and different from its predecessor.
 If you enjoyed 2018’s Marvel’s Spider-Man, we highly recommend that you grab a copy of Miles Morales and give it a playthrough.
 Spider-Man: Miles Morales is completely worth a purchase, regardless of which PlayStation platform you play on.